satishpoul/Email-Core-PHP/README.md

 2) Function sendMailAttachment to send Email with Embedded Image/HTML + Attachment.

-3) Function sendMailHTML to send Email with HTML Body without any Attachment.
+3) Function sendMailEmbededWithAttachment to send Email with HTML Body without any Attachment.